Chapter 16.80

 A. Establishment of Development Permit

 1. Development Permit Required.
-A development permit shall be obtained before construction or development begins within any sea level rise flood damage area established by this ordinance.
-The permit shall be for all structures including manufactured structures, as set forth in the "Definitions," and for all development including fill and other activities, also as set forth in the "Definitions."
+A property owner shall obtain a development permit before construction or development begins within any sea level rise flood damage area established by this ordinance.
+The permit is for all structures including manufactured structures, as set forth in the "Definitions," and for all development including fill and other activities, also as set forth in the "Definitions."

 a.
 Elevation in relation to mean sea level, of the lowest floor (including basement) of all structures recorded on a current elevation certificate with Section B completed by the local building official or other designated representative;